 Tronie is a genre that developed exclusively in the art of the Dutch Golden Age and Flemish Baroque.
 You can translate the word from Dutch as “face” or “expression”.
 It refers to a physiognomical study of a “typical” human character.
 Artists turned to the tronie for many reasons.
-For example, it presents a unique opportunity to experiment with facial expressions and lighting.
-The painter has an opportunity to enhance or display his/her skills through certain challenging aspects of the painting such as an extravagant facial expression.
+For example, it presented a unique opportunity to experiment with facial expressions and lighting.
+The painter had an opportunity to enhance or display his/her skills through certain challenging aspects of the painting such as an extravagant facial expression.
 They were basically character studies for later use in history painting and played an important role during an artist’s training in a workshop.

-Probably the most famous tronie is The Girl with a Pearl Earring by Johannes Vermeer (1632-1675).
-The painting depicts a Dutch girl dressed in oriental costume with a turban and an excessively big pearl earring.
+The most famous tronie is without a doubt The Girl with a Pearl Earring by Johannes Vermeer (1632-1675).
+The painting depicts a Dutch girl dressed in an oriental costume with a turban and an excessively big pearl earring.
 She is sometimes referred to as ‘’The Mona Lisa of the North’’ due to the mysterious look in her eyes that makes her expression unrecognizable.
 The painting inspired a novel which, in turn, led to a movie and a play.
-Vermeer displays his mastery over light, seen in the softness of the girl’s features, the shine on the pearl and the flickering light on her parted lips.
-Here you can find more info on the painting.
+Vermeer displays his mastery over light, as seen in the softness of the girl’s features, the shine on the pearl, and the flickering light on her parted lips.

 A girl wearing a lavish red hat leans against a chair and directly engages the viewer.
 It is an intimate piece and one of the smallest works by Vermeer.
 The sumptuous red of the girl’s hat along with the lush blue of her clothes are the most arresting features of the painting, emitting a sense of warmth.
 The light caresses her face and puts a shine on the pearl earrings she is wearing.
 The young woman’s lips are parted in an expectant expression.